laurens-in/WSA-Web-Audio-API/doc/slides/index.md

 ### Why should we care?

-* The WAAPI is a **browser API**, meaning browsers will continue to support it as long as it continues to be in the W3C spec.
+- The WAAPI is a **browser API**, meaning browsers will continue to support it as long as it continues to be in the W3C spec.
-* **Third-party APIs**, like Tone.js remain only if their (often solo) developer has time to maintain it.
+- **Third-party APIs**, like Tone.js remain only if their (often solo) developer has time to maintain it.

 ---

 ### Why should we care?

-* If there's something not available to you in Tone.js, p5.sound, etc., these libraries include a way to add WAAPI functionality via custom nodes.
+- If there's something not available to you in Tone.js, p5.sound, etc., these libraries include a way to add WAAPI functionality via custom nodes.
-* The WAAPI has a lot of strange quirks, which are easier to find through the API directly than on third-party libraries built on top of it.
+- The WAAPI has a lot of strange quirks, which are easier to find through the API directly than on third-party libraries built on top of it.

 ---

+### Coding

+---

 ### Strange quirks?

-* node limitations
+- node limitations
-* time accuracy
+- time accuracy
-* memory allocation
+- memory allocation
-* no interactions with SpeechSynthesis
+- no interactions with SpeechSynthesis

 [I don't know who the Web Audio API is designed for](https://blog.mecheye.net/2017/09/i-dont-know-who-the-web-audio-api-is-designed-for/)

 ---

-### Introduction To The Web Audio API
+### Notes on scheduling